-- developing a programme for auditing the effective application of the control procedures in the areas at risk, bearing in mind that primary responsibility for overseeing activities, even for those relating to areas exposed to crime risk, remains with the managers in charge of the respective activities and forms an integral part of production and support processes; - ensuring the implementation of the surveillance programme and interventions connected with that programme, performing unscheduled interventions where necessary; - processing the results of the interventions carried out in the performance of their duties; - collecting, processing and storing relevant information regarding compliance with the Model, as well as updating the list of mandatory information that must be transmitted to the Supervisory Body; - coordinating with other company units to enhance the monitoring of activities in areas at risk.
-To this end, the Supervisory Body shall be kept informed on an ongoing basis on developments in activities in areas exposed to crime risk and shall have full access, without the need to obtain prior consent, to all relevant company documentation.
-The Supervisory Body shall also be notified by the management of any situations in company activities that may expose the Company to crime risk; - checking that the required documentation is actually in place, regularly kept and effective, in accordance with the provisions of the Special Part of the 231 Model for the different types of Offences.
-In particular, the most significant activities or operations considered in the Special Section must be reported to the Supervisory Body.
-Document updates must be made available to the Supervisory Body to enable its monitoring activity;
+- developing a programme for auditing the effective application of the control procedures in the areas at risk, bearing in mind that primary responsibility for overseeing activities, even for those relating to the areas at risk, remains with the competent managers of the various activities involved and forms an integral part of production and support processes; - ensuring the implementation of the surveillance programme and interventions connected with that programme, performing unscheduled interventions where necessary; - processing the results of the interventions carried out in the performance of their duties; - collecting, processing and storing relevant information regarding compliance with the Model, as well as managing information flow data from process owners; - coordinating with other company units to enhance the monitoring of activities in areas at risk.
+To this end, the Supervisory Body shall be kept informed on an ongoing basis on developments in activities in the areas at risk and shall have full access, without the need to obtain prior consent, to all relevant company documentation.
+The Supervisory Body shall also be notified by management of any situations in company activities that may expose the Company to the risk of committing an offence; - auditing the actual existence, regular keeping and effectiveness of the required documentation in accordance with the provisions of the Special Part of the 231 Model for the different types of Offences.
+In particular, the most significant activities or operations considered in the Special Section must be reported to the Supervisory Body and the updating of the documentation must also be made available to that Body in order to enable monitoring;

-- conducting internal surveys to ascertain alleged violations of the provisions of the 231 Model; - periodically carrying out targeted audits of certain transactions or specific actions conducted within areas at risk, as defined in the Special Part of the 231 Model; - promoting in coordination with the company unit responsible for training and communication appropriate initiatives for disseminating an understanding of the 231 Model and preparing the internal organisational documentation necessary for the operation of the Model itself, containing instructions, clarifications or updates; - verifying that the actions provided for in the Special Part of the 231 Model for the different types of offence (adoption of standard clauses, execution of procedures, etc.) are adequate and meet the requirements for compliance with the provisions of the Decree, taking steps to update these actions where this is not the case; - coordinating with the other oversight bodies and with the managers of the corporate areas and units.
+- conducting internal surveys to ascertain alleged violations of the provisions of the 231 Model; - periodically carrying out targeted audits of certain transactions or specific actions conducted within the areas at risk, as defined in the Special Part of the 231 Model; - promoting in coordination with the company unit responsible for training and communication appropriate initiatives for disseminating an understanding of the 231 Model and preparing the internal organisational documentation necessary for the operation of the Model itself, containing instructions, clarifications or updates; - verifying that the actions provided for in the Special Part of the 231 Model for the different types of offence (adoption of standard clauses, execution of procedures, etc.) are adequate and meet the requirements for compliance with the provisions of the Decree, taking steps to update these actions where this is not the case; - coordinating with the other oversight bodies and with the managers of the corporate areas and units.